At Last Rose Description

 Plant near a walkway.
 Stop for a moment, take in the intoxicating fragrance!
 Snip a few blooms for a small bouquet to bring inside or adorn a patio table.

 Invaluable for color and nice fragrance in the patio garden.
-Select a big enough container and locate in a spot that receives sun for at least a half a day.
-No need to confine this to a patio area.
+Can be grown in a container if you wish.
+Simply select a sufficiently large pot (min, 14-18") and locate in a spot that receives sun for at least a half a day.
 Containers can be brought into paved areas, around a pool or walkway.
 Containers dry out quicker than plants in the ground - so make sure they get plenty of water.

-Special Features: Blooms First Year, Cold Hardy, Containers, Deer Resistant Disease Resistant, Drought Tolerant, Easy Care, Everblooming, Fast Growing, Fragrance, Heat Tolerant, Hummingbird Lovers, Long Blooming, Multi-Seasonal Interest, Reblooming, Pest Resistant, Rabbit Resistant, Salt Tolerant, Season Extender
+Special Features: Blooms First Year, Cold Hardy, Containers, Disease Resistant, Drought Tolerant, Easy Care, Everblooming, Fast Growing, Fragrance, Heat Tolerant, Long Blooming, Multi-Season Interest, Reblooming, Pest Resistant, Season Extender

 Recommended For You: